 A real estate agent can be a loan officer at the same time, but the restrictions put into place by industry regulation do pose a challenge.
 Each role performs dynamic responsibilities that take focus and time.

 The truth is- you really don’t need to be both.
-It’s actually easier to choose one path when you have a marketing growth strategy in place keeping you so busy, you won’t have time to take on both responsibilities (and won’t need to).
+It’s actually easier to choose one path when you have a marketing growth strategy in place keeping your pipeline so full you won’t have time to take on both responsibilities (and won’t need to).
 Instead of trying to do both, you can schedule a strategy call with us to learn how to find the right real estate referral partners to manage your business growth.